 Fulvio is also a member of several business associations, including the South Orange Chamber of Commerce, the Central Florida Brazilian-American Chamber of Commerce and the University of South Florida Alumni Association.
 He is involved in Habitat for Humanity, donating services for Staghorn Villas in Orlando.
 He also takes a personal interest in helping new immigrants from Brazil invest in American business and get introduced to the community.
 Romano believes that by incorporating Brazilians and fostering investment in Central Florida, it will assist the economy and continue to strengthen ties with Brazil.
 This support was so appreciated that Romano has been awarded the Brazilian Business Award, which he will receive on May 5, 2016.
 This award is an annual prize by the Focus Brazil Foundation honoring the accomplishments of Brazilian businessmen.

-When not planning and designing for his firm, Fulvio enjoys spending time with his wife and daughter in Cape Canaveral, at Disney World and cheering for the Orlando Magic.
+When not planning and designing for his firm, Fulvio enjoys spending time with his wife and daughters in Cape Canaveral, at Disney World and cheering for the Orlando Magic.